scalastic/scalastic.github.io/_posts/en/2021-04-22-jvm-vs-native.markdown

 service/worker created
 {% endhighlight %}

-- Visualize the starting app in Grafana:
+- Visualize the start of the pods in Grafana:

   ![Grafana dashboard starting app]({{site.baseurl}}/assets/img/grafana-demo-starting-app.png)

-> note "Results"
+> note "Result"
 >
-> - The speed metric, located in the first cell of the first row give us a base measure of our application effectiveness:
+> - The observed processing speed, located in cell A1, gives us a basic measure of the efficiency for our application: `3.20` cycles / s.
-> `3.20` cycles/sec.
->
-> - Depending on your Kubernetes cluster's resources, you could get another result.
+> - Depending on the resources allocated to your space, you may get a different result.

 <hr class="hr-text" data-content="Playing">